codelitdev/courselit/apps/docs/src/pages/en/introduction.md

 ## Self Hosting

 CourseLit is an open-source LMS and can be hosted on a server where you control everything.
-If data ownership is at center of your business, self-hosting CourseLit is a way to go.
+If data ownership is at the center of your business, self-hosting CourseLit is a way to go.

-Follow [our guide](/en/self-hosting) for full, step by step instructions for hosting CourseLit on your server.
+Follow [our guide](/en/self-hosting/introduction) for full, step by step instructions for hosting CourseLit on your server.

 ## Join Our Community